vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/14_svaniShThAbhijnAnAdhikAraH.md

 and fulfil them”, and so also, “The "wise man should not be apxious about his food.
 He should think oply of his dharma.
 Man's food comes to him along with his birtb."
 Liko-wise it has been stated in Ajagaropakhyāna :-"I do "pot avoid enjoymente which come to me of themselves and which are also in keeping with (my) dharma nor do I seek any enjoyment which can be had only with painful effort."

 The prapanna who has attained nishta in purushārtha has neither pleasure nor pain, when he meets with or fails to get objects asually desired other than mokṣa, as taught in the follow ing ślokas :-"When one of these two, pleasure and pain, arrives, one should not feel delighted on seeing pleasure nor feel sorrow when one sees pain", and "The man who meditates on the feet of the Lord is not elated at the possession of wealth, nor does he feel dispirited when what he possesses is lost."
 He has, on the other hand, a great longing for service to the Lord which is suited to bis essential nature and which is the supreme aim of his life.
-This urgent longing for the object to be gained will make him cry out as in Alavandar's Stotram und in Sri Rāmanuja's gadya, "When, when sball I see, face to face, Bhagavan Narayana?
+This urgent longing for the object to be gained will make him cry out as in Aḷavandār's Stotram und in Sri Rāmanuja's gadya, "When, when sball I see, face to face, Bhagavan Narāyaṇa?
 When shall I press his two lotus-like feet on my head?"
 When such conduct and feeling are seen in the prapanna, it may be inferred that his mind is firmly fixed in regard to the supreme and infinite goal of existence which is indicated, as (an infinitesimal part of) the sea is by the finger, in the dative Nārāyarāya in Tirumantra, in the dative Nārāyaḥāya and in the word namas in Dvaya and in the sentence "I shall release thee from all sing" in Charama śloka,

 Thus by observing these signs in himself, the man may realise that he is well established in the state of a true prapanna in regard to his essential Dature (svarupa), bis upūya and his supreme aim (purushārtha) as stated in the slokeI am a self, not & body; I am the s'esha who exists only for Lord; I have

-13. Mahabharata: Santiparva: 301-35 14.
-Mahabharata: Santiparva: 177-24
+13. Mahābhārata: Santiparva: 301-35 14.
+Mahābhārata: Santiparva: 177-24

-15. Mahabharata: Santiparva: 175-5 16.
+15. Mahābhārata: Santiparva: 175-5 16.
 The second Tiruvandadi: 45

 146